Take Action: Write a letter to your school board or school administrators on banning cell phones at school

 [Here you could add local events that have happened in the community related to improper use of cell phones.]

-Please be a leader in protecting kids’ mental health.
+Being a leader in protecting kids’ mental health.

 Thank you for all you do to help our kids learn and thrive.